Syntaf/Euler/README.md

 Euler
 =====

 Using rust to solved ProjectEuler problems.
-Rust is an every evolving language, some earlier solution may contain depricated code.